marieqg/reduction-url-client/README.md

 </p>

 <p>This is a projet made as a certification project.
-The live project is accessible [here] (http://short-url-marie-quittelier.herokuapp.com/). </p>
+The live project is accessible [here](http://short-url-marie-quittelier.herokuapp.com/)
+. </p>

 ## 🚀 Quick start